Magnetic Island Nature Care Association

 PROTECTING RARE AND ENDANGERED REPTILES

-• The vulnerable Single-striped Delma (Delma labialis);
+• The naturally restricted Single-striped Delma (Delma labialis);

-• The rare Saxicoline Sunskink (Lampropholis mirabilis);
+• The Near Threatened Saxicoline Sunskink (Lampropholis mirabilis);

-• The rare Rusty Monitor (Varanus semiremex);
+• The naturally restricted Rusty Monitor (Varanus semiremex); and

-• The rare Common Death-adder (Acanthophis antarcticus); and
+• The Vulnerable Common Death-adder (Acanthophis antarcticus).

 Help us build the Magnetic Island Environmental Resource Centre!